dogoncouch/logdissect/README.md

-    --list-parsers      returns a list of available parsers --list-morphers     returns a list of available morphers --list-outputs      returns a list of available output formats -p PARSER           specifies parser to use
+    --list-parsers      returns a list of available parsers --list-morphers     returns a list of available morphers --list-outputs      returns a list of available output formats -p PARSER           specifies parser to use (default: syslog)

     Morph options:
-    --grep=PATTERN      Specifies a regex pattern to match --range=RANGE       Specifies the range <YYYYMMDDhhmm-YYYYMMDDhhmm>
+    --grep=PATTERN      Specifies a pattern to match
+    --range=RANGE       Specifies the range <YYYYMMDDhhmm-YYYYMMDDhhmm>

     Output options: